aleen42/PersonalWiki/post/optimize_image_for_seo/optimize_image_for_seo.md

 ### XML image sitemaps

 If you are a web developer, you might wonder about XML image sitemaps.
-I'd rather say images in XML sitemaps.
+I'd rather say *images in XML sitemaps*.
 Google is pretty [clear about this](https://support.google.com/webmasters/answer/178636?hl=en):

 > To give Google information about images on your site, you'll need to add image-specific tags to a sitemap.
 You can use a separate sitemap to list images, or you can add image information to an existing sitemap.
 Use the method works for you!